-Some people end relationships prematurely just as they are getting serious, often due to fear of their partner seeing hidden parts of themselves that they don’t want seen.
-By focusing on your perceived flaws, opposed to your strengths, that wall between you and your partner will continue to build up.
+Some people end relationships prematurely just as they are getting serious, often due to fear of their partner seeing hidden parts of themselves that they don’t want to be seen.
+By focusing on your perceived flaws, as opposed to your strengths, that wall between you and your partner will continue to build up.
 By removing your “invisible mask” and fearlessly allowing others to see all parts of your authentic self, you will be giving them permission to do the same- making way for a stronger, more confident bond.

 - Let go of external validation.

-Society has ingrained the false notion that love and acceptance is based on external traits and characteristics alone.
-There is a perpetual belief that, “if we only got that job,” “lost five pounds” or “bought the perfect home”, then we would be proving our value to others and ourselves.
-That need for external validation becomes a vicious cycle if you do not have inner confidence, and if you put the same effort into building up things that truly matter to you- opposed to those things you think others want to see- the more positive light you will exude.
+Society has ingrained the false notion that love and acceptance are based on external traits and characteristics alone.
+There is a perpetual belief that “if we only got that job,” “lost five pounds” or “bought the perfect home”, then we would be proving our value to others and ourselves.
+That need for external validation becomes a vicious cycle if you do not have inner confidence, and if you put the same effort into building up things that truly matter to you- as opposed to those things you think others want to see- the more positive light you will exude.

 - Invest in what brings you joy.

 Take time on a daily basis to be mindful of what it is that brings true happiness to your life and what fulfills your own set of values.
-This could be spending time outdoors hiking, taking a yoga class, painting with watercolors, engaging in a spiritual practice, or starting a backyard garden.
-By utilizing your time on practices that will feed your soul and bring out parts of yourself which would otherwise be spent in negative rumination, you are building up a more genuine self to share with others.
+This could be spending time outdoors hiking, taking a yoga class, painting with watercolors, engaging in spiritual practice, or starting a backyard garden.
+By utilizing your time on practices that will feed your soul and bring out parts of yourself that would otherwise be spent in negative rumination, you are building up a more genuine self to share with others.